cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 # Power button

 The power button can be pressed by selecting "Power" from the menu.
+Some devices may not support this, and the menu item is not available in this case.

 # Hotsync button

 The hotsync button on the cradle can be pressed by selecting "Hotsync" from the menu.
+OS5 does not support this, and the menu item is not available in this case.

 # Audio

 The "Enable audio" / "Disable audio" option in the menu allows to toggle audio emulation on / off.
-CloudpilotEmu always starts with audio disabled, and the option must be selected to enable it.
+CloudpilotEmu always starts with audio disabled (unless configured otherwise in the settings), and the option must be selected to enable it.

-The volume can be changed on the settings tab.
-Audio is not available if the volume is set to zero.
+The volume can be changed in the settings.
 On iOS, muting the phone also mutes audio from the emulator.
-Occasionally the audio may glitch and stay off after resuming CloudpilotEmu from the background due to browser bugs.
-You can reenable audio by turning it off and on again.

 # Memory cards